🇪🇪Estonia · Property

 Platforms and process

-Gains from selling a property in Estonia are subject to income tax at the flat rate of 22 % %, the same rate that applies to all personal income.
-There is no reduced rate for long-term holdings, no inflation adjustment, and no indexation.
-The taxable gain is the sale price minus the documented acquisition cost and any registered improvement expenditure.
+Gains from selling a property are taxed at the flat rate of 22 %, the same rate as all personal income.
+There is no reduced rate for long holdings and no indexation.
+The taxable gain is the sale price minus the documented acquisition cost and the documented expenses of acquiring and selling.

 Primary residence exemption